 They were originally inspired by Joanne’s favorite chocolate bar: Cadbury’s Fruit and Nut Chocolate Bar.
 Each bite is a little different.
-Chewy tartness from dried fruit, buttery crunch from nuts and, of course lots of chocolate.
+Chewy and tart from the dried fruit, crunch from nuts and lots of chocolate.

 The base of our fruit and nut cookies has been borrowed from our popular Chewy Double Chocolate Cookies.
 It’s one of our favorite cookies to date — the dough itself is addictive.

 WATCH: How to make our Chewy Double Chocolate Cookies

 There’s lots of wiggle room with these.
 You can add whatever you like.
 In fact, we’ve never really made the same cookie twice.
 This time we threw a bunch of things in: raisins, dried cranberries, walnuts, almonds, white chocolate and semi-sweet chocolate chips.
 These are perfect for clearing out your pantry.
 Just throw in all the partially used bags of nuts, fruit and chocolate.

 The cookie dough comes together quickly.
 Butter and sugars are creamed together then a combination of all-purpose flour, cocoa powder and baking soda is added.
 Then we throw in the dried fruit, nuts and chocolate.
 Easy!

 YOU MAY ALSO LIKE: How to make soft and chewy bar cookies with peanut butter cups (or your favorite candy) from scratch.
 Jump to the Easy Bar Cookie Recipe.